simple-nguyen/game-of-life/README.md

 - SvelteKit for the UI
 - TypeScript for type safety
 - ESLint and Prettier for code quality
+- Vitest and Testing Library for testing
-- Husky for pre-commit hooks
+- Static adapter for production builds

 The development server will be available at http://localhost:5173